travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

       pr: none
       ```

-1. Merge working branch into master.
+1. On GitHub, merge working branch into master.

-    * This process is what kicks off the pipeline build, which then builds the HTML that appears in **docs** folder.
+    * This process is what kicks off the pipeline build, which then builds the HTML that appears in **docs** folder of the master branch.

-In the process of working through this workflow, realized that perhaps a better workflow would be to render HTML docs checked into a different repo then we would separate web site content from code and doc source content.
+In the process of working through this workflow, realized that perhaps a better workflow would be to render HTML docs checked into a different repo altogoether then we would separate web site content from code and doc source content.

-to be continued...

 [docfx]: https://dotnet.github.io/docfx/
 [devops-def]: https://azure.microsoft.com/en-us/overview/what-is-devops/